CaoYuchen/caoyuchen.github.io/portfolio/index.md

 ## Website Design:

-This is a set of English teaching tools that I made for EF Education First, Interactive White Borad(IWB), the main purpose is for children-oriented entertaining and interactive teaching.
-My main work includes:
+This is a set of English teaching tools, Interactive White Borad(IWB), that I made for EF Education First, the main purpose of it is to assist children-oriented teaching in an entertaining and interactive way.
+My main contributions include:

 - Design styles for children-oriented teaching
 - The entire programming of front-end